 An EMCORE D180 low pressure system is used for the growth of III-Nitrides for the fabrication of ultra-violet, blue, green and white LEDs and semiconductor lasers emitting in the UV, violet, blue and green wavelengths.
 The system is capable of growing six 2-inch wafers with substrate rotation.
 The substrates used are sapphire, silicon and free standing GaN.
 Materials studies include growth of quantum dots, piezoelectric effects on the optical emission in quantum wells and microcavities.
 The system is equipped with an Epimetric monitor for in-situ reflectivity measurement.
 The n-type and p-type dopants are Si and Mg/Zn respectively.

 The inductively coupled plasma (ICP) system is typified by a high density plasma discharge.
-The system is used to etch semiconductor materials such as GaAs /InP /GaN and dielectrics (SiO2/Si3N4) during various device fabrication steps.
+The system is used to etch III-V semiconductor materials such as GaAs /GaN and to etch silicon materials in submicron depth during various device fabrication steps.
 The system consists of two chambers, namely, process and load lock, capable of evacuating to base pressures of 10-6 Torr.
 Chlorine/Fluorine based gases are introduced to etch the materials in a plasma, generated by an RF power operating at 13.56 MHz.
 An additional 2 MHz ICP RF source is superimposed to create high-density plasma with minimal damage on the sample.
-Anisotropic etch profiles and variation in etch rates can be achieved by optimising various process parameters.
+Anisotropic etch profiles and variation in etch rates can be achieved by optimizing various process parameters.

-The 700m2 cleanroom facility in IMRE has capabilities in nanofabrication for non-silicon materials and characterisation, with tools like nanoimprinter, UBM sputtering system and an MOCVD for gallium nitride growth.
+The 700m2 cleanroom facility in IMRE has capabilities in micro and nanofabrication for Si and non-silicon materials, with tools like photolithography, laser direct writing system, dry etching, thin film deposition (sputtering system, e-beam evaporator, PECVD), annealing, nanoimprinting, and a MOCVD for gallium nitride growth.